Adnanshaikh40605/backend/FRONTEND_TROUBLESHOOTING.md

 If you suspect issues with the Railway deployment:

-1. Check Railway logs for error messages
+1. Check Railway logs for any errors
 2. Temporarily toggle `DEBUG=True` in Railway environment variables
 3. Add your frontend domain to the `ALLOWED_HOSTS` setting